Mat-thieu/Framework-JS/README.md

 **This code is not ready for production**

 Simple boilerplate for a javascript framework, includes a feature rich router, built in template/JSON loader and [Handlebars templating engine](http://handlebarsjs.com/).
-It should be easy to get started, there's about a hundred lines of code and it's not super advanced.
+It should be easy to get started, there's less than 200 lines of decently commented code and it's not super advanced.

 ## Basic usage

-Load the script near the bottom of your body.
+Load the script in your head.

 ```html
 <script src="framework.js"></script>